KonnerLester1015/ByteBox-Nexus/content/projects/Ceph Deployment.md

 [^16]: [SNAPSHOT BASICS](https://docs.ceph.com/en/latest/rbd/rbd-snapshot/#snapshot-basics)

 If you want to deploy a new OS image, you need to have a source from which to pull that image.
 For the best user experience, it is beneficial to have images where the OS is already installed, so the user doesn't need to run through the ISO file installation.
 To achieve this, we will create a new pool called `OS-Images`.
-Once we have this pool, we will push our ready-to-deploy OS image to the `OS-Images` pool, create a snapshot of the image, and then delete the original OS image.
+Once we have this pool, we will push our ready-to-deploy OS image to the `OS-Images` pool, create a snapshot of the image, and then protect the snapshot from deletion.

 1. Create `OS-Image` pool
    ```bash {filename="bash"}